 - A. All motions and moving papers filed on ECF or emailed to chambers shall be in searchable PDF form. - B. Letter Motions.
 Letter motions should be filed via ECF and comply with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
 Electronic Case Filing Rules and Instructions.
 Letter motions are limited to 3 single-space pages (not including exhibits).
 Any responsive letter should be submitted within 3 business days following submission of the letter motion.
-If exhibits to any letter motion or responsive letter exceed 50 pages, a courtesy copy of the entire filing should be delivered to the Court no later than the day following ECF filing.
-Parties must file as letter motions the following requests:
+Parties must file as letter motions the following requests: - Requests for adjournments or extensions of time;

-- Requests for adjournments or extensions of time; - Requests for pre-motion conferences; - Requests for a settlement conference. - C. Motions Under Rule 12(b) or (c).
+- Requests for pre-motion conferences; - Requests for a settlement conference. - C. Motions Under Rule 12(b) or (c).
 Except in cases involving pro se parties, if a motion pursuant to Fed.
 R. Civ.
-P. 12(b) or 12(c) is contemplated, the moving party must so inform the plaintiff or counterclaimant.
+P. 12(b) or 12(c) is contemplated, the moving party must so inform the plaintiff or counterclaimant and explain the basis for the anticipated motion.
 The plaintiff or counterclaimant must then indicate whether they wish to amend the subject pleading before motion practice, and the parties must consider in good faith a stipulation permitting such amendment.
 If the parties are unable to reach a resolution, the moving party shall include the following statement in the notice of motion: "This motion is made following the conference of counsel, which took place on [date].
-Plaintiff [or Counter-Claimant] declined an opportunity to amend." - Pre-Motion Conferences.
+Plaintiff [or Counter-Claimant] declined an opportunity to amend." - D. Pre-Motion Conferences.
 For motions concerning discovery disputes, see Section II.D above.
 A pre-motion conference with the Court is required for all other motions except for (i) motions by incarcerated pro se litigants, (ii) motions for reconsideration, (iii) motions for a new trial, (iv) motions in limine, and (v) motions required by the Federal Rules of Appellate Procedure or the Federal Rules of Civil Procedure to be made by a time certain.

 Letters requesting a pre-motion conference should summarize the basis of the motion and may not exceed 3 pages single-spaced.
 Within 3 business days following submission of the requesting letter, each opposing party may submit a written response of no more than 3 pages.
-The Court will, as soon as possible thereafter, hold the pre-motion conference.
+For non-dispositive motions, the Court retains discretion to rule on the dispute based on the parties' letter submissions, without more formal briefing, and with or without a conference.
+If any party believes that more formal briefing is warranted, that party must make a separate application to the court explaining why more formal briefing is warranted.
 The filing of a request for a pre-motion conference to dismiss prior to the Answer stays the time for the filing of an Answer until after the conference is held or until further order of the Court.

 E. Memoranda of Law.
 The typeface, margins and spacing of motion papers must conform to Local Civil Rule 11.1.
 Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages and reply memoranda are limited to 10 pages.
 Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
 Surreply memoranda will not be accepted without prior permission of the Court.
 To the extent citing unreported cases, parties are requested to use Westlaw citations whenever possible.